plone/volto/docs/source/addons/theme.md

 @import 'layout';
 ```

-Volto will detect all the add-ons that have the entry points files and import grouped them under `addonsThemeCustomizationsVariables` alias which that Volto sets automatically.
+Volto will not only load your add-on entrypoints files but it will also detect all the add-ons that have these entrypoint files and import them grouped under a single file, and will add automatically an `addonsThemeCustomizationsVariables` alias that can be referenced from the theme as shown above.

-## Main (`addonsThemeCustomizationsMain`)
+### Main (`addonsThemeCustomizationsMain`)

-These entry point that is intended to add your own styling complementing the theme ones.
+This entrypoint is intended to add your own styling definitions, complementing the theme ones.
 You should add it after all the CSS of your theme:

 ```scss hl_lines="6"
 @import 'blocks/search';